sambacisse/bases-de-sql-pour-les-developpeur-se-data/chapter4.md

 key: d80bd57b13
 ```

 `@instructions`
-Modify your query so that only results after 1990 are included.
+Modify your query so that only records with a `release_year` after 1990 are included.

 `@hint`
 ```